inspire-eu-validation/data-hy/cc-gml-hy-n/gml-hy-n.code-list-values.md

 Identifier  |  Message text (parameters start with '$')
 ---------------------------------------------------------- | -------------------------------------------------------------------------
-disallowedCodeListValue <a name="disallowedCodeListValue"/>  |  XML document '$filename', $featureType '$gmlid': The property '$propertyName' has a value that is not one of the allowed values.
+disallowedCodeListValue <a name="disallowedCodeListValue"/>  |  XML document '$filename', $featureType '$gmlid': The property '$propertyName' has a value '$value' that is not one of the allowed values.

 ## Contextual XPath references